m417z/ntdoc/descriptions/ntflushinstructioncache.md

-Function NtFlushInstructionCache empties execution \
-cache for specified region of code.
-It shoult be used always after \
-modification of process's executable memory \(for example when \
-NtLdr fills imported function's entries\). \
+Function `NtFlushInstructionCache` empties execution cache for specified region of code.
+It shoult be used always after modification of process's executable memory (for example when *NtLdr* fills imported function's entries).

+### ProcessHandle

-ProcessHandle HANDLE to Process \
+`HANDLE` to Process Object.

-Object. \
+### BaseAddress

-BaseAddress Starting memory address to \
+Starting memory address to flush.

-flush. \
+### NumberOfBytesToFlush

-NumberOfBytesToFlush Length of flushed \
+Length of flushed memory block.
-memory block.

-Documented by: \
+# Documented by

-Reactos \
+* ReactOS
-Tomasz Nowak \
+* Tomasz Nowak
-Requirements:

-Library: ntdll.lib

-See also: \
+# See also

-NtOpenProcess
+* `NtOpenProcess`